Xanthos-Code/vintel/README.md

 **I love Vintel - how can I help?**

 If you are technically inclined and have a solid grasp of Python, [contact the project maintainer via email](mailto:xanthos.eve@gmail.com) to see how you can best help out.
+Alternatively you can find something you want to change and create a pull request to have your changes reviewed and potentially added to the codebase.
+There have been several great contributions made this way!

 **I'm not a coder, how can I help?**

 Your feedback is needed!
 Use the program for a while, then come back [here and create issues](https://github.com/Xanthos-Eve/vintel/issues).
-Record anything you think about Vintel - bugs, frustrations, and ideas to make Vintel better.
+Record anything you think about Vintel - bugs, frustrations, and ideas to make it better.